syncfusion-content/maui-docs/MAUI/PDF-Viewer/Show-Hide.md

 ---
 layout: post
-title: Show and Hide annotations in .NET MAUI PDF Viewer | Syncfusion
+title: Show and Hide annotations in .NET MAUI PDF Viewer | Syncfusion®
-description: Learn here about showing and hiding annotations in a document in Syncfusion .NET MAUI PDF Viewer (SfPdfViewer) control and more.
+description: Learn here about showing and hiding annotations in a document in Syncfusionv .NET MAUI PDF Viewer (SfPdfViewer) control and more.
 platform: MAUI
 control: SfPdfViewer
 documentation: ug